 How many people have you funded out of Uganda?

-As of 3/18/2017 we have supported Ugandan conductors to help 1,861 individuals to escape from Uganda: 1,847 LGBTQ adults, six straight allies, and eight children.
+As of 07/12/2023, we have supported Ugandan conductors to help 3,004 individuals escape from Uganda: 2,990 LGBTQ (lesbian, gay, bisexual, transgender, and queer) adults, six straight/cisgender adult allies, and eight children.

 Those we have funded out of Uganda have mostly gone to Rwanda, South Africa, Burundi, Dubai, Tanzania, Southern Sudan, Sweden, the Netherlands, Norway, Denmark, France, Germany, Ontario Canada, Turkey, and Australia.
 Some have permanent resident status and some are still working on that as refugees.
 Other more recent passengers are being processed in interim countries for asylum status in new home countries around the world.
 One of the activists in Uganda working with these passengers wrote: “I wish to also note that the US Embassy hasn’t been so helpful in this cause.”